fabianaapateanu/training-mobile-basic-practice-project/README.md

 * password = `password`

 ## Test scenario
 As a test scenario in the Yamba application we will want to:
-   1. Start the Yamba application
+   1. Start the Yamba application fresh, the application has no user logged in
    2. Tap the `More options` button

       ![Alt text](screenshots/MoreOptionsBtn.png?raw=true)